 Wheels is another part you can easily replace to improve speed.
 I should probably separate two applications – one for fast downhill ride and another for flatland cruising, where you want more acceleration when pushing.
 So for downhill you want a wheel that has a large plastic core – these wheels have very high rebound, keep momentum well and therefore are stupid fast.
 Higher durometer would be faster but keep in mind that it’ll have less grip (hence slide easier).
 Here are a few examples:

-Orangatang Kegels – very popular downhill wheels made in California, going around $60.
+Orangatang Kegels – very popular downhill wheels made in California, going for around $60.
 They have huge core and great grip but once you break them in, slide great.
 Highly recommended for speed lovers.

 Seismic Speed Vents – these are actually the fastest longboard wheels in the world – they were used to set multiple world speed records.
 They are very large diameter at 85mm, so watch out for wheel bite.
 Speed Vents are quite costly though – around $76.